 - “We’ve cleaned the bathroom and the kitchen.”

 (emphasizes the fact that the bathroom and kitchen are done)

-Be careful: Remember that “state” verbs are never used in continuous form:
+Be careful: Remember that stative verbs (describing the status of something) are never used in the present perfect continuous:

 - “I’ve been knowing my best friend since elementary school.”